matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 simplify operations, such as service mesh for microservices communication and monitoring, and config management for policy enforcement, helping businesses modernize applications without being locked into a single cloud provider.

-3) Can you explain the role of Google Kubernetes Engine (GKE) in hybrid and multi-cloud strategies? // HERE
+3) Can you explain the role of Google Kubernetes Engine (GKE) in hybrid and multi-cloud strategies?
 Answer: In hybrid and multi-cloud strategies, Google Kubernetes Engine (GKE) plays a pivotal role by providing a managed environment for deploying, managing, and scaling containerized applications using Google's infrastructure.
 GKE extends to GKE On-Prem as part of the Anthos platform, allowing organizations to run Kubernetes in their own data centers and